FlameFractal/farmer-admin/README.md

-# Farmer Translator
+# Farmer Admin

-This project is a web app that allows admin users to translate farmer data.
-The translated data is stored and can be queried by language.
+This project is a basic MERN web app that allows admin users to bulk upload, translate, store and query data.

 ## Key Features